-The Thursday Invitation Pool League (TIPL) has been running in Haverhill since the early 1980s and is still as popular in the town as ever.
+The Haverhill Pool League (HPL) has been running in Haverhill since the early 1980s and is still as popular in the town as ever.
 The league invites all the pubs and clubs in and around Haverhill to join on an annual basis and then competes for most of the year in a typical pool league format.

 Also included in the annual fixture list are various knock-out cup competitions which include: